silshack/spring2014/_posts/2014-02-05-brittanycodingbat1.md

 ##Three Interesting/Challenging Exercises

 ###Warmup-1: front_back(str)
 I tend to overcomplicate things when I code, which was certainly the case here.
-However, this exercise remains baffling for me because, while my initial code doesn't run the way I expect it to on codingbat, it does seem to run in the console on the class website.
-I still can't figure out wherein lies the problem -- whether it's my code or the way codingbat interprets it...
+However, this exercise left me baffled for a while because, while my initial code didn't run the way I expected it to on codingbat, it did seem to run in the console on the class website.
+[As I wrote/published this post, I realized that my problem was that one of the boundary cases that I didn't test on the class console was causing an 'index out of range' error--the empty string case.
+After modifying the 5th line, the code works on codingbat, yay!]

 {% include python %}
 def front_back(str):
     chars = list(str)
     index = 0
     temp_string = ''
-    if len(str) <= 1:
+    if len(str) <= 1:  ##initially had if len(str) == 1, which causes error for blank str
         return str
     else:
         while index < len(str):